SudoDotDog/Sudoo-Matrix/docs/add.md

 ]
 ```

-## Add Function Override
+## Function Override Usage

-For matrix type other than `string` or `number` add operation much run with a override add function.
+For matrix type other than `string` or `number`, add operation much run with an override add function.

 ```ts
 import { matrixAdd, Matrix } from "@sudoo/matrix";